 Tu Bishvat, the New Year for Trees, is a beautiful time to herald new life after a long and dormant winter.
 In the seventeenth century, a new custom arose to celebrate Tu Bishvat with a seder, a ceremonial meal inspired by Passover.

 Bloom, Vine of David’s new Tu Bishvat Haggadah, is inspired by the story of the early pioneers of the modern State of Israel.
 This seder reflects upon the dreams of a Jewish national homeland in the Promised Land throughout the centuries and its culmination with Zionism in the nineteenth and twentieth centuries.
 Bloom is simple and not deeply mystical.
 It focuses the modern return of the Jewish people to their land as a part of the broader plan of world redemption.

-New for Passover this year, we are pleased to announce the release of a short, streamlined, and beginner-friendly version of the Passover Haggadah titled The Master’s Table: A Passover Encounter for Christians.
-The new English Haggadah delivers the whole traditional seder meal with all the steps, but the readings and recitations are truncated to a manageable size, optimized for use in community seders and outreach functions.
+This streamlined, and beginner-friendly version of the Passover Haggadah titled The Master’s Table: A Passover Encounter for Christians has become a popular resource for celebrating Passover at home, or as part of large communities.
+The English Haggadah delivers the whole traditional seder meal with all the steps, but the readings and recitations are truncated to a manageable size, optimized for use in community seders and outreach functions.

 Info & Help

 2020 First Fruits of Zion. ---- Copyright, All Rights Reserved.

 Distribution Center: PO Box 129 Sedley, SK, S0G 4K0, Canada.
 Phone: 1 306 885 2207: Toll Free 1 855 854 2207 Office Hours: Mondays – Wednesdays: 9am – 4pm; Fridays: 9:00am – 1pm (CST)